Auto firm Faraday Future wants to scrap stake sale to Evergrande Health - filing | MarketScreener

 Faraday Future said in August that full vehicle assembly of its first high-end vehicle, the FF91, had started at its U.S. production base.
 It also said it had set up its operating headquarters in China.

 Evergrande said it had agreed to buy Season Smart Ltd, owner of 45 percent of Faraday Future, for $860.2 million.
-It also said it agreed to pay Faraday Future $1.2 billion in two equal installments, due in 2019 and 2020.
+It also said it agreed to pay Faraday Future $1.2 billion in two equal instalments, due in 2019 and 2020.

-The installments would complete Season Smart's obligations.
+The instalments would complete Season Smart's obligations.

-However, Evergrande said in Sunday's stock exchange filing it had paid Faraday Future $700 million in July.
-It said this amount was paid at Jia's request, after the firm had spent Smart Season's initial investment of $800 million.
+However, Evergrande said in Sunday's stock exchange it signed a supplemental agreement in July to pay $700 million ahead of schedule, subject to Faraday Futures meeting certain undisclosed payment conditions.

-The Chinese firm said Jia had commenced arbitration at the Hong Kong International Arbitration Centre on Wednesday against Evergrande, saying payment conditions were not fulfilled.
+The Chinese firm said Jia had commenced arbitration at the Hong Kong International Arbitration Centre on Wednesday against Evergrande, saying the payment was not fulfilled.

 It said Jia was seeking to deprive Evergrande, as the new owner of Season Smart, of any right as a shareholder to approve plans by Faraday Future to raise financing in future and wanted to terminate all other agreements, the filing said.